The Ritvo Autism & Asperger Diagnostic Scale (RAADS-14): everything you need to know

 How Is RAADS Used?

 The RAADS-14 is a questionnaire that can be used to help diagnose autism and Asperger syndrome.
-It is not a replacement for a full clinical assessment, but it can be a useful tool for identifying people who may benefit from further evaluation.
+It is not a replacement for a full clinical assessment but can help identify people who may benefit from further evaluation.

 Who Can I Give This Test To?

 The RAADS-14 can be given to anyone on the autism spectrum, from children to adults.
-It is important to note that the test is not intended to be used as a sole diagnosis tool, but rather as one part of a comprehensive assessment.
+It is important to note that the test is not intended as a sole diagnosis tool but as a part of a comprehensive assessment.